NonsenseCapital/docs/README.md

 ## Overview

-The goal of Shitpost Capital is to be purely governed by its token holders without any interference from outside parties.
+The goal of Nonsense Capital is to be purely governed by its token holders without any interference from outside parties.
 This requires an active community that is provided the various tools needed to fully run such a system.
 The fund will be a generic [Melonport](https://melonport.com/) fund, where the fund manager is an [Aragon](https://aragon.one/) DAO which is controlled through the voting process facilitated by [Harbour](https://harbourproject.io/), this allows us to piece together the various strengths of all these projects and provide a cohesive ecosystem.
 The connection between the voting-system and the fund will be easily built on top of aragon using their [ACL system](https://blog.aragon.one/introducing-aragonos-say-hi-to-modular-and-extendable-organizations-8555af1076f3).

 **Potential Benefits**
  * Hive mind